-The M A of cohesion policy programmes in Slovenia are centralised within one institution, i.e. the Ministry of Cohesion and Regional Development.
-The MA of IP SI-HR 2021-2027 participates in internal coordination meetings at the highest level on a weekly basis and is a member of the Monitoring Committee of the European cohesion policy Operational Programme.
+The M A of cohesion policy programmes in Slovenia are centralised within one institution, i.e. the G O D C. The MA of IP SI-HR 2021-2027 participates in internal coordination meetings at the highest level on a weekly basis and is a member of the Monitoring Committee of the European cohesion policy Operational Programme.
 This coordination mechanism is planned to be maintained also in the future.